twilio/voice-quickstart-android/README.md

 ## Issues and Support

 Please file any issues you find here on Github.
-For general inquiries related to the Video SDK you can file a support ticket
+For general inquiries related to the Voice SDK you can file a support ticket

 ## License
 MIT